mendezVKI/MODULO/README.rst

 - Mendez, M. A. (2023) "Generalized and Multiscale Modal Analysis".
 In : Mendez M.A., Ianiro, A., Noack, B.R., Brunton, S. L. (Eds), "Data-Driven Fluid Mechanics: Combining First Principles and Machine Learning".
 Cambridge University Press, 2023:153-181. https://doi.org/10.1017/9781108896214.013.
 The pre-print is available at https://arxiv.org/abs/2208.12630.
+- Ninni, Davide, and Miguel A. Mendez.
+"MODULO: A software for Multiscale Proper Orthogonal Decomposition of data."
+SoftwareX 12 (2020): 100622.
 - Mendez, Miguel A. "Linear and nonlinear dimensionality reduction from fluid mechanics to machine learning."
 Measurement Science and Technology 34.4 (2023): 042001.
 - Briggs, William L., and Van Emden Henson.
 The DFT: an owner's manual for the discrete Fourier transform.
 Society for Industrial and Applied Mathematics, 1995.
 - Berkooz, Gal, Philip Holmes, and John L. Lumley.
 "The proper orthogonal decomposition in the analysis of turbulent flows."
 Annual review of fluid mechanics 25.1 (1993): 539-575.